We've compiled a collection of online resources and useful websites to help you understand, recognise and avoid scams.

 ASIC's Money Smart website provides tips on how to spot and avoid scams involving investments, superannuation, managed funds, financial advice or insurance.

 The Australian Taxation Office provides information on how identity crime affects individuals and businesses, and what you can do to protect your identity.

 The ATO's website provides advice on how to recognise and avoid tax scams and fraud.

 A national online system that allows you to securely report instances of cybercrime.
 It also provides advice to help you recognise and avoid common types of cybercrime.

 Resources to help you protect your identity and recover from the effects of identity crime.

 - Australian Communications and Media Authority

-Information on how to protect yourself from spam that may contain links to malicious software or fraudulent content that costs you money and time.
+Information on how to protect yourself from spam that may contain links to malicious software or fraudulent content.

 Cybersmart is a national cybersafety and cybersecurity education program designed for children, young people, parents, teachers and librarians.
 It is managed by the Australian Communications and Media Authority.